 Automated Market Making: Instead of relying on order books, Futureswap uses automated market making by leveraging the assets of liquidity providers, similarly to Uniswap.

-Best Price Execution: Once Futureswap hits a critical mass of liquidity (estimated to be around 50m USD) the slippage/price execution on Futureswap should be drastically better than what is offered on current centralized exchanges.
+Best Price Execution: Once Futureswap hits a critical mass of liquidity (estimated to be around 50m USD) the slippage/price execution on Futureswap should be better than what is offered on current decentralized exchanges.

 Incentives: Liquidity providers earn FST and fees from the trading commissions that are generated by traders’ activity.